mo-rahimi/Big-Data-Analysis-using-Apache-Hadoop-and-Apache-Pig/README.md

 The data analysis is performed using the Pig tool, while Python is utilized for data visualization.

-Two important approaches:
+**Two important approaches:**
-• First: investigating the influence of different conditions such as road type, road surface condition, weather condition and light condition on the severity of accidents.
+- First: investigating the influence of different conditions such as road type, road surface condition, weather condition and light condition on the severity of accidents.
-• Second: finding out the relation between the severity with number of involved vehicles in the accident and impact of the severities on the number of causalities.
+- Second: finding out the relation between the severity with number of involved vehicles in the accident and impact of the severities on the number of causalities.
-In the current project, all the analysis has been done by Pig tool and Python is just used for the visualization.

-## Data Set
+## Data Set Overview
 The UK government amassed traffic data from 2000 and 2018, recording over 1.8 million accidents in the process and making this one of the most comprehensive traffic data sets out there.
 It's a huge picture of a country undergoing change.
 - Download (https://www.kaggle.com/datasets/devansodariya/road-accident-united-kingdom-uk-dataset)

 ## Installation
-Architecture
-- data set

 ### Software Requirements
 - Windows OS
 - Virtual Machine to run Hortonworks Sandbox
-- Hadoop
+- Apache Hadoop
-- Pig
+- Apache Pig
-- Python for data visualization
+- Python

 ### Hardware Requirements
 - Hard Disk: at least 500 GB
-- RAM: at least 12 GB
+- RAM: at least 16 GB
 - Processor: Core i5 or above

-## Dataset Overview
-- The dataset includes over 1.8 million accidents from 2000 to 2018, with 30,032 rows analyzed for this project.
-- Key features include:
-  - **Accident Severity**: Classified into levels 1 to 5; most accidents (87%) have moderate severity (Level 3).
-  - **Day of Week**: Analyzed to determine the distribution of accidents by day.

-- The UK accident data is sourced from [Kaggle](www.Kaggle.com).

 ## Usage (Hadoop, Pig)
 ### Loading Data to Hadoop